 The algorithms defined in paragraph 20.3.3.3.3.1 of IS-GPS-200 allow all users to correct the code phase time received from the SV with respect to both SV code phase offset and relativistic effects.
-However, since the SV clock corrections of equations in paragraph 20.3.3.3.3.1 of IS-GPS-200 are estimated by the CS using dual frequency L1 and L2 P(Y) code measurements, the single-frequency L5 user and the dual-frequency L1 and L5, and L2 and L5 users must apply additional terms to the SV clock corrections equations.
+However, since the SV clock corrections of equations in paragraph 20.3.3.3.3.1 of IS-GPS-200 are estimated by the CS using dual frequency L1 and L2 P(Y) code measurements, the single-frequency L5 user and the dual-frequency L1 and L5 users must apply additional terms to the SV clock corrections equations.
 These terms are described in paragraph 20.3.3.3.1.
+Refer to IS-GPS-200, Section 20.3.3.3.3.1 for optional first and second derivative of the SV clock correction equation.